 With a naturally clumping growth habit, they reach 2-3' H x 3-4' W at maturity.
 Therefore, they're extremely low-maintenance.
 They're also heat and humidity tolerant once established.
 Use them in containers, borders, mixed garden beds, near ponds, and mass plantings.

 They are perennial in USDA Zones 8 to 11 and annual outside of those zones.
 They're a great addition to seasonal long-blooming annual containers.

 Perennial in USDA Zones 8-11 and Annual in Zones 7 and below.

-Plant in Full Sun to partial sun for best results.
+Plant in Full Sun to Partial Shade for best results.
 Too little sunlight exposure leads to decreased bloom and foliage potential.